universal-ctags/ctags/docs/man/ctags.1.rst

 		The name of language if the extra is owned by a parser.
 		``NONE`` means the extra is common in parsers.

+	VER
+		The ctags output version introducing the extra for a language-independent extra, or the parser version introducing the extra for a language-specified extra.
+See the ``--version`` option and ``TAG_OUTPUT_VERSION`` in :ref:`ctags-client-tools(7) <ctags-client-tools(7)>` about the ctags output version.

 	DESCRIPTION
 		Human readable description for the extra.